When is fabric considered large format?

 Besides taking scalability and quantity into account, you need to consider what you are willing to invest in a large format fabric printer.
 The main advantage of scanning machines over single pass machines is their price.

-Where scanning machines are in the range of 0,5 mio EUR, a single pass machine is (depending on the configuration) at least a 2 mio EUR investment.
-So for one PIKE you can buy 4-5 JAVELINs.
-The advantage of the PIKE is that it has more capacity than 4-5 JAVELINs, but the attractive part of buying multiple JAVELINs is (besides the flexibility as described above) also the fact that you can invest in steps.
+Where scanning machines are in the range of 0,2-0,5 mio EUR, a single pass machine is (depending on the configuration) well over 1 mio EUR investment.
+So for one single pass printer you can buy 4-5 scanning printers.
+The advantage of the single pass printer is that it has more capacity than 4-5 scanning printers, but the attractive part of buying multiple scanning printers is (besides the flexibility as described above) also the fact that you can invest in steps.
 Buy one machine at once and expand later when your business grows.

 Growing your business with large format digital printing